How many of us get uncomfortable when we come across someone who is disabled or differently abled?

 What we should do is respect the person and look at them beyond their disability!

-The International Day of Persons with Disabilities (IDPD) is promoted every year on December 3rd by United Nations to create awareness and support critical issues relating to the inclusion of persons with disabilities in society.
-Theme for this year is “Inclusion matters: access and empowerment for people of all abilities.”Differently abled people face many barriers to inclusion in many key aspects of society.
+The International Day of Persons with Disabilities (IDPD) is promoted every year on December 3rd by the United Nations to create awareness and support critical issues relating to the inclusion of persons with disabilities in society.
+The theme for this year is “Inclusion matters: access and empowerment for people of all abilities.”Differently abled people face many barriers to inclusion in many key aspects of society.
 Let us do our bit and try to make them feel included in our lives.